-Tim Fry is Professor of Econometrics in the School of Economics, Finance and Marketing and the leader of The College of Business Research Capacity Building Team.
+Tim Fry is a Professor of Econometrics and the Head of the School of Economics, Finance and Marketing.

 - Ph.D.
 Econometrics, The University of Manchester, United Kingdom.